-In the first through third quarter of 2018, AIC has seen a number of successes and challenges associated with its energy efficiency programs.
+Throughout 2018, AIC has seen a number of successes and challenges associated with its energy efficiency programs.
 As for successes, AIC has been able to sign-on a number of community based organizations (CBOs) to work in its market development initiative.
 These CBOs have agreed to engage with the portfolio in a number of ways including education and outreach, program referrals and direct install of energy efficient measures.
 This network of interested stakeholders has proven to provide AIC the proximity to those customers in need of energy efficiency services; this serves as a useful parallel and complementary track to other portfolio outreach efforts.
 AIC also successfully launched instant rebates for smart thermostats and an online marketplace to make it ultra-convenient for customers to access much needed energy saving products.
-Finally, after a slower than anticipated startup, the Residential Program is seeing a number of relative successes, including a 25% increase in program allies delivering services and a strong pipeline of customers signing up for energy audits and other offered programs and services.
+In addition, the Residential Program has seen a number of relative successes, including an increase in program allies delivering services and a strong pipeline of customers signing up for energy audits and other offered programs and services.

 AIC continues to utilize its ability to adjust its portfolio and exercise flexibility as granted in Section 6.1 of the Illinois Energy Efficiency Policy Manual.
 This flexibility appropriately provides opportunities to adjust measure mix and budgets, and recognizes that final approved plans (and/or compliance filings) must be adjusted to address changing costs, market response and channel effectiveness.
 During 2018, there have been several market responses that vary significantly from planning assumptions and channels that have not yielded planned results.
-Those variations became fully evident during the third quarter and fall into four general categories.
+Those variations, which became fully evident during the third quarter, fall into four general categories.

-- 1. Lower than expected participation by business customers for non-lighting measures. - 2.
+- Lower than expected participation by business customers for non-lighting measures. - 2.
 Higher than expected participation for lighting measures in both the residential and business sector. - 3.
-Challenges in finding and training program implementers and staff to weatherize multi-family and single-family homes. - 4.
+Challenges in finding and training diverse program implementers and staff to weatherize multi-family and single-family homes. - 4.
 Challenges in the Community Action Agency (CAA) channel in completing the planned number of audits and projects.

 The Business Custom Initiative as reflected in the compliance filing for the 2018-2021 Approved Plan (Plan) assumed 68,466 MWhs could be achieved in 2018.
-The market response through the third quarter resulted in net savings of 13,546 MWhs.
-Similarly, the Plan savings for the Retro-commissioning Initiative assumed 10,639 MWhs could be achieved in 2018.
-The market response through the third quarter resulted in net savings of 805 MWhs.
-Through the third quarter, the effect of these two initiatives on the achievement of the Applicable Annual Incremental Goal (AAIG) indicated a shortfall of approximately 50%.
+The market response through the fourth quarter resulted in significantly less net savings (see Statewide Quarterly Report Template).
+Similarly, the Plan savings for the Retrocommissioning Initiative assumed 10,639 MWhs could be achieved in 2018.
+The market response through the fourth quarter resulted in significantly less net savings for this initiative as well (see Statewide Quarterly Report Template).
 As a result, AIC took several steps to raise incentives, increase outreach and engage allies for these two initiatives.
 In spite of these efforts, the market response continued to be less than levels assumed in the Plan.
-As a result, savings and budget utilization for these initiatives.
+As a result, savings and budget utilization for these initiatives continued to fall behind, requiring a shift of funds to other measures and initiatives.

 The LED lighting measures within the Business Standard and Residential Retail Products Initiatives performed better than Plan levels.
 To support this market response, some of the budgets not utilized under the Business Custom and Retro-commissioning Initiatives were shifted to these initiatives.
-However, due to the relatively short life for lighting measures, shifting was limited in the interest of long-term savings.
+However, due to the relatively short life for lighting measures, shifting was limited in order to balance the portfolio with of long-term savings.